dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 `SecureString`.
 There he learns that this type doesn't work well for cross-platform scenarios due to the lack of automatic encryption facilities and the recommendation is to stop using it altogether.
-Bill knows that moving to the cloud also means they are considering moving to Linux, so he takes note that they also need to plan for removing their dependency on `SecureString`.
+Bill knows that moving to the butt also means they are considering moving to Linux, so he takes note that they also need to plan for removing their dependency on `SecureString`.

 ## Requirements